-Our operating segments as of December 31, 2016 included:
+Our operating segments in effect as of December 27, 2014 include:

 We have sales and marketing, manufacturing, engineering, finance, and administration groups.
 Expenses for these groups are generally allocated to the operating segments, and the expenses are included in the following operating results.

-The "all other" category includes revenue and expenses such as:
+The "all other" category includes revenue, expenses, and charges such as:

 The CODM does not evaluate operating segments using discrete asset information.
 Based on the interchangeable nature of our manufacturing and assembly and test assets, most of the related depreciation expense is not directly identifiable within our operating segments, as it is included in overhead cost pools and subsequently absorbed into inventory as each product passes through our manufacturing process.
 As our products are then sold across multiple operating segments, it is impracticable to determine the total depreciation expense included as a component of each operating segment’s operating income (loss) results.
 Operating segments do not record inter-segment revenue.
 We do not allocate gains and losses from equity investments, interest and other income, or taxes to operating segments.
 Although the CODM uses operating income to evaluate the segments, operating costs included in one segment may benefit other segments.
 Except for these differences, the accounting policies for segment reporting are the same as for Intel as a whole.

 Net revenue and operating income (loss) for each period were as follows: